department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/phase2-AT/topline.md

     1. *Contact us* page not read at all.
 The content and jump links say nothing.
 The *Ask VA* content says "blank blank blank...", so it was reading but none of the words or characters.
     1. *USA Government* on the *Contact* page not read (but this reads out correctly on the life insurance page).

-1. p3 (desktop using MAGic 14 screen reader and magnifier) **didn't notice the 4th column of footer links** with his magnified screen.
+1. p3 (desktop using MAGic version 14 screen reader and magnifier) **didn't notice the 4th column of footer links** with his magnified screen.
 When we discussed it later in the session, he said that there's a larger gap after column 3 than there is between the other columns, and so he assumed that there was nothing more to the right.
 1. p10 (desktop using VoiceOver screen reader on an iPad) was **confused by navigation in the blue footer because he didn't perceive any columns but saw (with limited vision) the screen jump**, which happened every time he moved from the last link in one column to the first link in an adjacent column.
    > *"I'm down here at the lower part of screen.
 Now I'm back at the top of the screen, and...I think I did something wrong or something's going funky with the screen" (p10).*
 1. p7 (mobile using VoiceOver screen reader on an iPhone) was **confused by the header buttons changing name**: search magnifying glass changed to *X*, and *Menu* changed to *Close*.
    > *"It isn't quite self-evident.
 You just kind of got to remember that.
 That's where the search icon used to be, and it is now replaced with just an X" (p7).*
 1. p1 (desktop using JAWS screen reader) was confused about why the **screen reader said "button menu" for her name** (to open the Auth menu).
 She wondered if it was a button or a menu because they're two different things that you interact with differently.
-1. p1 (desktop using JAWS screen reader) **didn't hear "link" at the beginning of the FOIA link and so thought it wasn't clickable**.
-When the moderator asked her to go back and listen again, she heard "link" this time.

 1. p10 (desktop using VoiceOver screen reader on an iPad) tried to click on the *Contact Us* column header in the blue footer.
 They **couldn't tell that it wasn't interactive** from what the screen reader said.
 This same participant also tried clicking on the *Get education benefits* header text on the *VA Benefits and Health Care > Education and training* page.

 #### Issues discussed that *didn't* cause difficulty during sessions
-21. p10 (desktop using VoiceOver screen reader on an iPad) changed his accessibility settings during the research session to **inverse/high contrast**.
+20. p10 (desktop using VoiceOver screen reader on an iPad) changed his accessibility settings during the research session to **inverse/high contrast**.
 After he did that, the **"A" in the header *USA Government* disappeared, as did the entire USA white logo and seal** in the footer.

 1. p7 (mobile using VoiceOver screen reader on an iPhone) said that it's **difficult to differentiate a menu from the content underneath** when the menu background is the same color as what it's overlaying.
 In this way, it's hard for the participant to tell where the menu ends and the content resumes.
-(Note that our prototype pushes the content down, rather than covering any of it up; not sure how this will work in the implementation.)

 1. p6 (desktop using ZoomText screen magnifier) said that the **VA Benefits and Health Care menu options aren't visible with her screen magnification**, but she knows to scroll horizontally to find the options because the arrows tell you which direction to look (to the right).

 1. p11 (desktop with the font enlarged ~150%) said that they **preferred a larger font**, which they suggested doing by having less white space on the left and right sides of the content.

 ### Content feedback to consider
-25. See **Footer issue #10** above: Three participants (2 desktop, 1 mobile) **looked for Find a VA Location in the blue VA footer**.
+24. See **Footer issue #10** above: Three participants (2 desktop, 1 mobile) **looked for Find a VA Location in the blue VA footer**.
 1. See **Footer issue #11** above:  Two participants (both desktop) said that the **blue VA part is too large**.
 1. Two participants **didn't know what the "Business" link was** in the blue footer area.
 One wondered why they would need that and the "Researchers" link.
 The other participant thought the "Business" link might be for classes on having your own business.
 1. One participant said that the **"Privacy, policies, and legal information" and "Privacy Service" links seem redundant**.
 They wondered if they could be combined into one link.